 Researcher and teacher of statistical sciences in the fields of medical and global public health sciences.

-Nicola Orsini, Ph.D. is Senior Researcher, Associate Professor of Medical Statistics, and Head of the Biostatistics Team at the Department of Global Public Health, Karolinska Institutet.
-Dr. Orsini has worked for more than 15 years on development and application of quantitative methods widely used in medical and epidemiological research, including dose-response meta-analysis, sensitivity analysis, time-to-event analysis, quantile analysis, and intervention time-series analysis, leading to the publication of more than 180 research articles (H-index=61, i10-index=146).
+Nicola Orsini, Ph.D. is Principle Researcher, Associate Professor of Medical Statistics, and Head of the Biostatistics Team at the Department of Global Public Health, Karolinska Institutet.
+Dr. Orsini has worked for more than 15 years on development and application of quantitative methods widely used in medical and epidemiological research, including dose-response meta-analysis, sensitivity analysis, time-to-event analysis, quantile analysis, and intervention time-series analysis, leading to the publication of more than 190 research articles (H-index=69, i10-index=151).

 His awards include the 2009 Torgny Wännström Prize for the best doctoral thesis in the field of public health from the Swedish Medical Association.
-In recognition of exceptional research performance demonstrated by multiple highly cited papers, Dr. Orsini has been named by Web of Science (Clarivate Analytics) among the world's most top-cited (top 1%) scientists whose research leads the world in the field of Social Science for four consecutive years (2017, 2018, 2019, 2020).
+In recognition of exceptional research performance demonstrated by multiple highly cited papers, Dr. Orsini has been named by Web of Science (Clarivate Analytics) among the world's most top-cited (top 1%) scientists whose research leads the world in the field of Social Science for five consecutive years (2017, 2018, 2019, 2020, 2021).

 He developed, documented, and freely shared several statistical software components in the Stata language.
 Dr. Orsini is a fellow of the Royal Statistical Society.
 In 2020 Dr. Orsini has been elected member of the Society of Research Synthesis Methodology.
-He is in the Executive Board of the Strategic Research Program in Epidemiology at Karolinska Institutet.
+He served in the Executive Board of the Strategic Research Program in Epidemiology at Karolinska Institutet between 2015 and 2021.

 Previous doctoral and postdoctoral students